aio-libs/aiohttp/docs/deployment.rst

        # configure app

        args = parser.parse_args()
-       web.run_app(app, path=args.sockfile)
+       web.run_app(app, path=args.path, port=args.port)

-For real use cases we perhaps need to configure other things like logging etc. but it's out of scope of the topic.
+For real use cases we perhaps need to configure other things like logging etc., but it's out of scope of the topic.

 .. _aiohttp-deployment-gunicorn: